lmammino/oidc-authorizer/README.md

 ## 🏃‍♂️ Benchmarks

-Proper benchmarks are yet to be written (SORRY 😇), but for now, to prove that this Lambda is still reasonable fast, here's some data observed during some manual tests (128 MB Memory deployment):
+Proper benchmarks are yet to be written (SORRY 😇), but for now, to prove that this Lambda is still reasonably fast, here's some data observed during some manual tests (128 MB Memory deployment):

 - Cold start times: ~48ms
 - Cold start requests (including fetching JWKS from Azure): 120-300ms